 Back To CourseHospitality & Tourism Management Training

-Scott has been teaching for over 10 years.
-He is on the faculty of a local college and holds an MBA in Management, an MA in counseling, and an M.Div. in Biblical Studies.
+Scott has been a faculty member in higher education for over 10 years.
+He holds an MBA in Management, an MA in counseling, and an M.Div. in Academic Biblical Studies.

 Tony, the general manager of a 350-room hotel, was becoming concerned as he read an email from his company's attorney.
 Despite having been terminated for well-documented insubordination and job abandonment, a former housekeeper named Tracy had lodged a wrongful termination complaint alleging that Tony had subjected her to gender and age discrimination, illegal pay practices, and retaliation for having protested unsafe working conditions.